 Milwaukee Bucks logo history

 The noble deer is the main symbol of the club.
 For some time (1969-1993), the animal was depicted in a caricature style on the Milwaukee Bucks logo.
-Later, the modern drawing was established.
+Later, modern drawing was established.

 From the very beginning, green, white and red were the colors of the team (considering the symbolism, it is visible that the deer hunting in the coniferous winter forest is represented in these tones).
 These colors resemble the great Lew Alcindor and the championship of 1971.
 Later, the team had several variations of the emblem with the same green and red theme, until 1986 when the club got rid of red color by replacing it with several shades of green.

 The look has become more predatory.
-The horns were made more branched, and the neck/chest of the deer were decorated in the form of the letter “M” – Milwaukee.
+The horns were made more branched, and the neck/chest of the deer was decorated in the form of the letter “M” – Milwaukee.
 According to the rules of the NBA, the full name of the team should be entirely written on the main emblem.
 So designers decided to put the inscription Milwaukee Bucks at the bottom.
 The entire composition is enclosed in a cream-colored circle.
 The point is that cream is used for the first time in the color scheme of the NBA team and reflects the main nickname Cream City.
 Therefore, Milwaukee began to be called like this because many of the settlers’ houses were built of brick made from local clay of cream color.

-Milwaukee Bucks logo colors
+Milwaukee Bucks Color